revathskumar/blog.revathskumar.com/_drafts/2014-05-03-getting-started-with-react.md

 # React

 React is a simple JavaScript library from Facebook to create UI components.
-React uses `*.jsx` files for its template.
+React uses `*.jsx` extention.
+We write both the HTML template and its logic in the same .jsx file.
 You can either precompile it with react npm module or in the browser with `JSXTransformer.js`.

 I started with installing react with bower.